giovaninb/GUI_FiltroProcessamento/README.md

-# GUI_FiltroProcessamento
+# GUI_FiltersProcessing

-## Python GUI para executar funções básicas de processamento de imagem.
+## Python GUI to perform basic image processing functions.

-## Usando o PySide para GUI e PIL para gerenciamento de imagens.
+## Using PySide for GUI and PIL for Image Management.

-### AVISO: isso não é para ser eficiente.
-Todo o trabalho é feito na thread main.
-Este protótipo destina-se a fins de aprendizagem.
+### WARNING: This is not to be efficient.
+All work is done on the main thread.
+This prototype is for learning purposes.